Encryption in emails: the TLS cut

 Mail client XYZ and Bob trust each other

 And that's how Alice, mail client ABC, server group S, mail client XYZ and Bob all come to trust each other.
+And vice versa.

 The idea behind TLS is to establish a secure connection between two parties, such as server group S and mail applications ABC or XYZ.
 Secure as in making sure: